 Real quick: I should point out that I am an affiliate of Stu’s course – and even though this post isn’t directly about the TME course, I’ve got a few links coming up and I’ll get a commission if you decide to purchase The Membership Experience through my affiliate link (but at no extra cost to you).

-I’ve gone through this course the last three years.
+I’ve gone through this course the last few years.
 It’s good.
 Like, very good.

 5. Your vibe attracts your tribe